knolleary/soreport/README.md

 It *could* be used for other sites in the Stack Exchange network, but is currently hardcoded to Stack Overflow.

+Subscribe your Little Printer to the publication on the [BERG Cloud Remote](http://remote.bergcloud.com/publications/181)

 ### Settings